Occupational Therapy Doctorate (OTD)

 Our post-professional OTD is an online program for innovative occupational therapists with a master's degree in occupational therapy or a related field.
 If you fit that description, we invite you to apply.
 You can also apply directly from our MSOT program and gain licensure and employment while enrolled.
 Our student-centered approach focuses on providing a rigorous education while also offering a highly supportive and flexible learning environment.

-Taught by exceptional faculty with a deep commitment to service, our OTD program has a special emphasis on upholding social responsibility and addressing health disparities in our communities.
-By the end of the program, you’ll be ready to address the needs and expectations of evolving healthcare service delivery models, and be a leader and advocate for positive change in the field.
+Taught by exceptional faculty with a deep commitment to scholarship and service, our OTD program has a special emphasis on upholding social responsibility and addressing the occupational needs of those who have been historically underserved.
+By the end of the program, you’ll be ready to address the needs and expectations of evolving healthcare and education systems and be a leader and advocate for positive change in the field.

 Expert Faculty